-Gain Without Pain February 24, 2012Posted by nrhatch in Happiness, Life Balance, Life Lessons, Mindfulness.
+Gain Without Pain February 24, 2012Posted by nrhatch in Happiness, Life Balance, Mindfulness.

 Once it’s gotten our attention, its purpose is served.

-At that point, it is in our best interest to let it recede so we can move forward with our life and embrace THIS moment.
+At that point, it is in our best interest to let it recede so we can move forward and embrace THIS moment.

-Once pain recedes, it’s counter-productive to go chasing after it to bring it back out of guilt, fear, or a desire for martyrdom.
+It’s counter-productive to chase after pain and retrieve it due to guilt, fear, or a desire for martyrdom.

 You are NOT Joan of Arc.